Articles Tagged ‘PEK’

 Hainan Airlines starts flights from Beijing International Capital Airport to Chicago O’Hare Airport against American Airlines and United Airlines.

 Azerbaijan Airlines begins its service from Baku Airport to Beijing Airport with 767s.

 British Airways starting Chengdu service in September; Chinese airlines maintaining steady 11% growth in 2013

 The Chinese air travel market is still reporting double-digit growth in 2013, with the massive domestic market still outperforming the international market.
 We take a look at which airports grew fastest in 2012, and which airlines are preparing for new international services before the end of the year.

-Air China launches four-weekly flights from Beijing Airport to Geneva Airport.
+Air China inaugurates four-weekly non-stop flights from Beijing Airport to Houston Intercontinental Airport in Texas, US.

 Air Mauritius connects Mauritius Airport and Beijing Airport with a single weekly services.